- Planning for your Photography Workshop - January 27, 2020

 Many seem to sacrifice some functionality with less than adequate ball heads added to give you an illusion of extra value.
 I would suggest purchasing the ball head separately.
 I always suggest a simple model.
 Ball Heads are the best for landscapes.
 Find a good one with less adjusting knobs the better.
 Stay away from Pan Head types with lever arms and fluid heads; they are designed exclusively for video.

 All tripods basically do the same thing.
-They keep your camera body steady for sharp, well composed exposures.
+They keep your camera body steady for sharp, well-composed exposures.
 They should do this at any conceivable angle you can think of, high or low, simply and quickly.

 When you purchase a new tripod, take time to learn it before you head out.
 Don’t head out on that trip of lifetime or workshop without a clue on how it works.
 Play with it in all positions at home first, get a feel for all the adjustment knobs.
 Learn it like you would your camera.
 See how fast you can position it at all levels.
 Play with those odd little adjustment knobs on the ball head.
 The smaller one normally adjusts the tension, the larger locks it down.

 You don’t want to spend your valuable time trying to figure it out when amazing moments and great light begins to happen.

 I’ve been slugging one tripod or another for years.
 I started with some heavy models and then moved to the lighter ones made with more modern carbon fiber materials.
 They’re expensive, but worth every penny when a tripod spends time on your back.
 I basically have a few requirements for my tripods.
 I always choose 3 section models, not 2.
-This type breaks down into a smaller package to carry and is easy to pack in carry on baggage.
-Sometimes you will need to remove the ball head first, if you choose a more medium sized tripod model.
+This type breaks down into a smaller package to carry and is easy to pack in carry-on baggage.
+Sometimes you will need to remove the ball head first if you choose a more medium sized tripod model.
 I’d rather stoop a bit and purchase a small set of tripod legs for travel.

 What about twist lock or clamps on the legs?
 I have both types and both do a fine job.
 Some swear by twist locks.
 They work great for packing tight and when bushwhacking while strapped to your camera pack, they don’t get hung up in as much as lever lock models and have less maintenance with fewer moving parts.
-I’ve needed to tension mine up a bit with a screw driver, that’s about it.
+I’ve needed to tension mine up a bit with a screwdriver, that’s about it.

 When a great landscape develops fast, fusing around with twist locks may take critical seconds.
 You need to feel by hand that they are secured.
-I always seen to miss tightening one up now a then and experience some slipping.
+I always seem to miss tightening one up now a then and experience some slipping.
 Lever locks clamp down simply and effectively.

-The better brand medium sized ball heads will hold all the weight of most Digital SLRS, unless you’re using extreme telephoto lenses.
+The better brand medium sized ball heads will hold all the weight of most Digital SLRs unless you’re using extreme telephoto lenses.
 Don’t get oversold on the bigger units for landscapes.

 I prefer the universal Dove Tail Arca Swiss Plate styles.
 This refers to the clamping surfaces that mate the plate to the ball head.
 This is a universal design and most manufacturers use this system.
 Also, try to lose that long and useless center column.
 Some tripods have a way to do this without cutting it, some don’t.
 Years ago this option wasn’t available.
 I cut mine out and never looked back.
 The shorter column will get low to the ground and open your wide-angle lenses to a whole new world!
-This will limit your tripods height a bit.
+This will limit your tripod’s height a bit.
 But if you’re not getting low, you’re missing a lot of composition options.